uber-archive/pyflame/docs/man.md

     two digit integer consisting of the Python major and minor version, e.g. 27 for Python 2.7 or 36 for Python 3.6.

+**--flamechart**
+:   Print the timestamp for each stack.
+This is useful for generating "flame
+    chart" profiles.
+Generally regular flame graphs are encouraged, since the timestamp flame charts are harder to use.

 # ONLINE DOCUMENTATION